-Carillon Lessons during the time of COVID
+Carillon Research during the time of COVID

 The best way to have socially distanced lessons is for the instructor to be on the ground and the performer to be in the tower.
-New students will have in person lessons in the studio, while more advanced students will have exclusively tower lessons.
+Advanced students will have exclusively tower lessons.

 Instructor: Dr. Laura Ellis, 326 MUB

 Phone: 352-273-3181; E-mail: lrellis@ufl.edu

-Office Hours: TBD (office hours will be announced following the scheduling of all applied lessons)
+Office Hours: TBD

+(office h (office hours will be announced following the scheduling of all applied lessons)

-Auditorium Manager:Jason DegenAuditorium Phone: 352-392-2346E-mail:jdegen@performingarts.ufl.edu
+Auditorium M lanager: Jason Degen Auditorium Phone: 352-392-2346

+E-mail: jdegen@performingarts.ufl.edu